Ircama/ELM327-emulator/README.md

 emulator.answer['AT_R_VOLT'] = '0.0V'
 ```

 This dictionary can be used to modify answers within a workflow.
-The front-end allows implementing basic Python workflows and can also be controlled by an external piped automator.
+The front-end allows implementing basic Python workflows and, when used in batch mode, can also be controlled by a piped external supervisor.
+The following examples show some simple workflows in interactive mode.

 Example of automation which suspends the emulator for 10 seconds: